indrakumarmhaski/SlidoClone/README.md

-# README
+# SLIDO CLONE

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a Ruby On Rails project in whcih we have created the clone of slido.com

+Configuration :

-* Ruby version
+* Ruby version: 2.5.1p57 (2018-03-29 revision 63029)

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Database: MySql

-* ...
+* It uses ActionCable

+* Devise version: gem 'devise', '~> 4.4', '>= 4.4.3'